daman1199/Cloudofthoughts/engineering-handbook/README.md

 Securing Kubernetes workloads by removing public endpoints and utilizing internal load balancers.

 ## Coming Soon
-*   Secure multi-tier web applications
+*   Secure multi-tier App Services
-*   Azure Container Registry integration
+*   Pushing from a private Container Registry to Web App
-*   Azure AI Foundry with Private Endpoints
+*   A multi-series Terraform guide on building confidence to move from ClickOps to IaC
-*   Zero Trust Networking
+*

 ---